-SUN.
-MORNING UPDATE: Laura looks to make impact closer to Southeast Texas - Port Arthur News
+Jefferson County disaster declaration declared; Laura looks to make impact closer to Southeast Texas - Port Arthur News

-SUN.
-MORNING UPDATE: Laura looks to make impact closer to Southeast Texas
+Jefferson County disaster declaration declared; Laura looks to make impact closer to Southeast Texas

+Judge Jeff Branick declared a disaster declaration for Jefferson County Sunday morning due to treats from two tropical storms.

+The threat of loss of life and severe damage to property led to the move.

 Weather forecasters say the greater threat to Southeast Texas appears to coming from Laura and not Marco.